changxianglin/mini-vite/README.md

 ## mini-vite

-a simple vite learn about vite principle
+a simple vite learn about vite principle.

+should to write project reademe and config git.